isaacvock/PROseq_etal/README.md

 # PROseq_etal
 Snakemake workflow pipeline for processing PRO-seq and ChIP-seq data.
-Support for other modalities (NET-seq/ATAC-seq/etc.) will likely be added in the future
+Support for other modalities (NET-seq/ATAC-seq/etc.) will likely be added in the future.

 ## Getting Started